collinco2/sentinelforge/docs/PRD.md

 AI Accuracy: Over-reliance on AI can introduce false positives or

-"hallucinated" context.
+“hallucinated” context.
 Keep a feedback loop so analysts can correct or downvote suspicious classifications.

 •